tomwey2/task-tracker-backend-rest-spring-mariadb/README.md

 # Task Tracker Backend
 This project implements a REST API server that manages tasks for a task's tracker system.
 The tasks are stored in a mariadb database.

-### Running with Docker
+### Usage with Docker Compose (Recommended)

-This setup runs the application and a custom MariaDB database in separate Docker containers.
+This is the recommended way to run the application and its database for development.
+It uses Docker Compose to manage all services, networks, and configurations automatically.

-**1. Create a Docker Network**

-First, create a dedicated network for the containers to communicate:

-    docker network create task-app-net

-**2. Build and Start the Custom MariaDB Container**

-We now use a custom Dockerfile (`Dockerfile.mariadb`) and an initialization script (`db/init.sql`) to create the database and user explicitly.

-First, build the custom MariaDB image:

-    docker build -t custom-mariadb -f Dockerfile.mariadb .

-Now, run the custom database container.
-It still requires a root password for its initial setup.

-    docker run -d \
-      --name mariadb \
-      --network task-app-net \
-      -p 3306:3306 \
-      -e MARIADB_ROOT_PASSWORD=secret \
-      custom-mariadb

-**3. Build and Run the Application Container**

-Build the application's Docker image:
+**1. Build the Application**

-    docker build -t task-tracker-backend .

-Now, run the application container.
-It connects to the database using the credentials we defined in the `init.sql` script (`user` and `password`).

-    docker run --rm \
-      --name task-tracker-app \
-      --network task-app-net \
-      -p 8080:8080 \
-      -e MARIADB_USER=user \
-      -e MARIADB_PASSWORD=mysecretpw \
-      -e APP_JWT_SECRET=6d6319eb8e676a989ee3932b5cc9e916e2125fdc97a3d2db500eab6d63822812 \
-      task-tracker-backend
+First, package the Spring Boot application into a `.jar` file that the Docker image can use:

+    ./mvnw clean package

+**2. Run with Docker Compose**

+This single command will build the necessary Docker images, create the network, and start both the database and the application containers in the correct order.

+    docker compose up --build

+Your application will be available at `http://localhost:8080`.

+The Swagger API information is available a`http://localhost:8080/swagger-ui/index.html`

+**Stopping the Application**

+To stop all services and remove the containers, simply run:

+    docker compose down

 ## Definitions

 ### Data definition
 #### Data model
 The data model consists of three main entities: tasks, users and projects.
 Each project consists of zero or more tasks.
 Each task can be assigned only to one project.

 The user that creates a task is its reporter.
 A task can only be reported by exactly one user.
 The user that reports the task can assign other users to the task.
 One task can be assigned to zero or more users.
 A user can be member of zero or more projects.

 ![Data model](docs/datamodel.png)